Anything for Her: Reception

 As of June 2020, the review-aggregation website Rotten Tomatoes gives the film a score of 81% based on reviews from 31 critics, and a weighted average of 6.5 out of 10.
 The website's critical consensus states, "This taut and snappy French prison break thriller may be suspiciously implausible, but is held together by two fine central performances."

 The Telegraph praised the film's pace; "This French thriller hurtles along with hardly a pause...The dangers of being out of your depth in criminal dealings give Fred Cavayé's film plenty of pulse and urgency".
 The Observer described it as a "gripping" thriller and continued "The movie invites the audience to empathise with a decent man driven by despair into dangerous criminal activities and we're on his side from start to finish."

-Remake
+Remakes

 An American remake, entitled The Next Three Days, was released on November 19, 2010.
 It stars Russell Crowe, Elizabeth Banks and Liam Neeson, and is directed by Paul Haggis.

+An Indian remake, entitled Savi, was released in 2024 with a female protagonist portrayed by Divya Khosla Kumar.
+Directed by Abhinay Deo, it also features Harshvardhan Rane and Anil Kapoor in supporting roles.